2HEADSs/Pizza-Hub/README.md

 # Pizza-Hub

-SPA  made for SoftUni-React course, created with REACT as FE, Node.js as BE and MongoDB as DB.
+SPA created with REACT as FE, Node.js as BE and MongoDB as DB.

 ![](/HomePage.jpg)